argonautproject/us-core-patient-data-feed/README.md

    1. Servers SHALL manage authorization for delivering notifications.
    1. Existing security practices and standards for FHIR implementations SHALL be applied to subscription management and notification delivery.

+7. Handling Filters for Multiple Resource Types
+   1. Clients MAY include filters for multiple resource types in a single Subscription request.
+   1. Servers SHOULD adjust the requested Subscription before persisting it, in order to communicate what filters will be honored.
+       1. _Example:_ A server could remove an unsupported resource type from the Subscription to convey the lack of support.
+       1. _Example:_ A server could append a "category" filter clause to indicate that only certain categories of Observation are supported.
+   1. Clients SHOULD review the persisted Subscription resource to understand which filters are in effect.

 ## 5. Example Subscription Request

 Here's an example of how a client might request a subscription for laboratory observations and diagnostic reports: